 programs, playing at weddings, and in a swank supper club on the South Shore.

 (That experience would later make it easier for me to become a public speaker,

 involvement in music eventually put me in the path of Harry Brabec,

 off my feet and married me less than three weeks later.
 Figuring one professional musician in the family was enough, I quit

-performing but kept my office job for awhile.
+performing after awhile but kept my office job.
 Later, when Harry asked me to stay at home and

 just be a wife, I complained that I didn't have enough to do.
 "Get a